 The Tax Obligations When Moving Funds From Employer Plan to IRA

 If an eligible rollover distribution is paid directly to you, 20% of it must be withheld for federal taxes.
 This is sent directly to the IRS.
 This applies even if you plan to roll over the distribution to a traditional IRA.
 You can avoid this mandatory tax withholding by choosing a direct rollover option, where the distribution check is payable directly to your new financial institution.

-Transfering Funds from One IRA to Another IRA
+Transferring Funds From One IRA to Another IRA

-An IRA transfer occurs when you move IRA funds from one financial institution directly to another.
+An IRA transfer occurs when you move IRA funds from one financial institution directly to another, generally between like accounts (such as a traditional IRA at one custodian can transfer to a traditional IRA at a new custodian).
 As long as there is no distribution payable to you, then the transfer is tax-free.

 If you withdraw funds from an IRA, and then subsequently redeposit them to your IRA within 60 days, the transaction would not be taxed.
 You can only do this type of IRA transfer once in any 12 month time period.
 This one-per-year provision does not apply to trustee-to-trustee transfers where the money is sent directly from one institution to another.

 You could use this 60-day provision to "borrow" funds from your IRA for a short period of time.
 However, if any portion of the distribution is not repaid within the 60 days, and you are under age 59 1/2, it would be considered an IRA early withdrawal, subject to taxes and penalties, unless you can qualify for an exception.